Inner West Council: History

+The Inner West Council was the first local authority in Sydney to end Australia Day celebrations, from 2020.

 Proposed de-amalgamation

-In December 2021, a majority of voters in Inner West Council voted in favour of reversing the 2016 merger and separating the three pre-existing councils of Ashfield, Leichhardt and Marrickville.
-The final declared results were: 62.49% YES and 37.51% NO.
+In December 2021, a majority of voters in the Inner West LGA voted in favour of reversing the 2016 merger and separating the three pre-existing councils of Ashfield, Leichhardt and Marrickville.
+The final declared results were: 62% yes and 38% no.

-In 2022, the council began preparing a business case for de-amalgamation.
+In 2022, the council prepared a business case for de-amalgamation.
+In December 2022, Inner West Council prepared and submitted a final submission to the NSW Minister for Local Government.

+However in March 2024, the Minister for Local Government received the NSW Local Government Boundaries Commission's report regarding the Council's business case for de-amalgamation.
+The report recommended that the proposed de-amalgamation of Inner West Council should not proceed, stating this would be the best outcome for residents and ratepayers of the current local government area.